 The Newton case involved the use of six seconds of a copyrighted musical recording as a “sample” in a hip hop track.
 Ringgold involved the use of copyrighted artwork as set decoration on a television production.
 The alleged infringement in Gayle involved a television production that briefly showed the plaintiff’s copyrighted artwork in the background of a scene.
 The court in Gayle found that the de minimis exception applied.
 The copyrighted work, a piece of graffiti art in New York City, appears in the background of a scene in one episode of an HBO program.
 According to the court, the work “appears on screen for no more than two to three seconds.”
 Gayle, mem. op. at 5.
 The court rejected the plaintiff’s claim that the defendant “‘exploited & capitalized’ on the ‘brand name recognition’ of his trademark.”
 Id. at 1.
 It notes that the work “is, at best, shown in the background at an oblique angle and in low, uneven light such that it is ‘never fully visible,’ let alone legible.”
 Id. at 5.

 Intellectual property lawyer James G. Schwartz advocates for the rights and interests of Bay Area businesses and business owners in litigation and transactional matters.
-To schedule a free and confidential consultation with a member of our experienced and knowledgeable team, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation with a member of our experienced and knowledgeable team, contact us today online or at (925) 463-1073.